PrimeLens/django-notes/README.md

 deactivate                     Do this in project folder / bin source bin/activate            Or do this in project folder

-Within the virtual env you can do the following (indented to show we are in the virtualenv shell) pip install django==1.11.16 django-admin --version       to check django is installed
+IMPORTANT:  make sure the virtual env is running (the prompt will change) Within the virtual env you can do the following (indented to show we are in the virtualenv shell) pip install django==1.11.16 django-admin --version       to check django is installed